 - Outreach Tracking Instructions and link to reporting form: This form is a requirement for all outreach activities conducted within the scope of an Ecosystem Restoration Grant.

-- Best Management Practice (BMP) reporting template Buffer Plantings: This form is a required delieverable for all Ecosystem Restoration Grants that installed buffer planting(s) within the scope of their grant.
+- Riparian Buffer Planting Best Management Practice (BMP) reporting template: This form is a required delieverable for all Ecosystem Restoration Grants that installed buffer planting(s) within the scope of their grant (updated 4/2/2018).

-- Municipal Roads Grants-in-Aid Pilot Project Final Performance Report: This form is a required deliverable for all road erosion control best management practices completed with Clean Water Initiative Program grant funds.
+- Municipal Roads Grants-in-Aid Final Performance Report (best management practices): This form is a required deliverable for projects involving installation of road erosion control best management practices (updated 6/22/2018).